 Beliefs that guide my work and life

-2. The best gurus we’ll ever find are our own fear and anger.
+2. The best gurus we’ll ever find are our own fear, anger and sense of wonder.
 We can let these emotions intimidate us and shut us down.
 Or we can learn from them, as if they were people.
 Why are you showing up now?
 What do you have to say to me?
 What can I learn from you?
 They’re remarkably talkative and honest when we confront them.
 Most importantly, they are powerful motivators.
 They lovingly kick us in the ass, reminding us what we really care about.
 They make us more alive to possibilities and a sense of wonder.

 3. Resiliency helps us navigate the shitstorms.
 Really caring can be exhausting.
 Constant demands from bosses, new assignments, organizational changes, challenging deadlines, needy teammates, relentless emails, never feeling like we’re finishing anything…they suck our energy.
 Never mind what happens at home.
 We will never be able to control these external demands and surprises.
 It's a waste of our energy to even attempt to control them.
 The cure is to develop resiliency so we can control how we show up in the face of craziness.